AzadChahal/azadchahal.github.io/README.md

 # azadchahal.github.io
 This is my personal website

 My Name is Azad Chahal: How are you?
-Welcome to my Fancy Website.
+Welcome to my Fancy Website!